bpuderer/python-unittest-tutorial/README.md

 ## Test Skipping

-Tests can marked for unconditional skipping by including the skip() decorator and display "s" or "S" when run.
+Tests and test cases can marked for unconditional skipping by including the skip() decorator and display "s" or "S" when run.

 ```python
     @unittest.skip("good reason for skipping")